FlorenceFeng/AsyncQVI/readme.md

 - AsyncQL  http://www.mit.edu/~jnt/Papers/J052-94-jnt-q.pdf
 - VRVI     https://arxiv.org/abs/1710.09988

 where the first two are implemented in asynchronous parallel fashion and the last one is single-threaded.
-Users should read the paper for algorithm descriptions.
+Users should read papers for algorithm descriptions.

 ## Usage
 We implement parallel computing with c++11 and the <pthread.h> lib.
 A gcc 4.8+ compiler is required.
 One can either run on Linux or Windows with MinGW (http://www.math.ucla.edu/~wotaoyin/windows_coding.html).
-After downloading the package, redirect to where the makefile is.
+After downloading the package, redirect to where the makefile locates.
 To compile, insert the command

     make